-Carroll Electric continues to monitor electric grid conditions as the number of energy alerts issued by Regional Transmission Organizations (RTOs) increase.
+Carroll Electric continues to monitor electric grid conditions as the number of energy alerts issued by Regional Transmission Organizations (RTOs) increases.

 For more information on this topic, please visit the Cooperative's Bulk Power System webpage.